aglover/gesticulate/README.md

 # Gesticulate - Android swipe detection made simple

-This is a simple utility that makes it easy to detect if a user is swiping a finger across a devices screen (i.e. a fling!).
+This is a simple utility that makes it easy to detect if a user is swiping a finger across a device's screen (i.e. a fling!).
+You can detect up, down, left, and right movements.
+Furthermore, you can set a distance threshold and a threshold velocity.
+There are reasonable default values for both thresholds as well.

 ## Installation